msmyrn96/Portfolio/README.md

 - **React.js:** To build a dynamic and responsive user interface.
 - **Bootstrap:** For responsive grid layouts and components.
 - **SCSS:** For managing styles and making the design more modular and maintainable.
+- **Docker:** To containerize the portfolio, encapsulating the application and all its dependencies in a portable image.

 ## Installation & Setup

+### Local Development
 - Clone the repository:
 `git clone https://github.com/smyrn96/Portfolio.git`